Electronic Technician

 During the alert, I missed the enjoyable nights spent dancing at Brodie's Bar, the girl I had just started dating, and the invitation for a home-cooked Thanksgiving dinner with her parents.
 I never imagined that by the following November, that girl would become my wife, and by the November after that, I would be a "Dad."

-The plane made its takeoff time for its training mission but ended up with poor countermeasures scores.
-In my rush to exit the aircraft, I had forgotten to turn the new transmitter ON!
-The base CO wanted to demote me to Airman 2nd Class.
-However, just two weeks earlier, a plane had received poor countermeasures scores because the co-pilot had "forgotten to turn his jammers on."
+The aircraft took off as scheduled but ended up with poor countermeasures scores during the training mission.
+In my haste to leave the aircraft, I had forgotten to switch the new transmitter ON!
+The base CO intended to demote me to Airman 2nd Class.
+However, just two weeks prior, another plane had received low countermeasures scores because the co-pilot had "forgotten to turn his jammers on."
 (The crews referred to our equipment as "jammers.")
-My commander saved me from demotion, stating he would not bust me unless they also demoted that co-pilot.
-I was not demoted, but I also did not achieve the rank of Sergeant.
+My commander intervened to prevent my demotion, asserting he would not penalize me unless they also demoted that co-pilot.
+I avoided demotion, but I still did not reach the rank of Sergeant.

 'AEL was installiing Air Force ECM transmitters in Army M-113's for Viet Nam

-While stationed in Plattsburgh, I got married and welcomed our first son.
-My wife insisted that we would return to civilian life when my enlistment ended.
-I sent out resumes to electronic companies in NY and PA.
+While I was stationed in Plattsburgh, I got married and welcomed my first son.
+As my enlistment was coming to a close, my wife insisted that we transition to civilian life and expressed her desire not to live in Ohio.
+Therefore, to prepare for civilian life, I sent out resumes to electronic companies in New York and Pennsylvania.

-American Electronics Labs (AEL) in Lansdale, PA, was one of the companies that responded to my resume.
-AEL specializes in designing and manufacturing ECM transmitters and radar-warning receiver systems, as well as providing engineering and modification services for military and commercial aircraft, alongside advanced antenna and integrated circuit components.
-My interview with them felt like a great opportunity.
+American Electronics Labs (AEL) in Lansdale, PA. responded to my resume and was the last company on my list of interviews.
+The company focuses on designing and manufacturing ECM transmitters and radar-warning receiver systems, and offering engineering and modification services for military and commercial aircraft.
+In addition, they develop advanced antenna and integrated circuit components.
+My interview there seemed like a fantastic opportunity.

-Once everything was installed in the pod and mounted on the Jeep, it looked very impressive, especially when the trailer with a "jet engine" generator that powered the system was attached.
-The Army took great pride in their new system.
-When several NATO nations organized a conference in Anzio, Italy, to showcase their best electronic warfare equipment, the US Army chose to demonstrate its new ECM system designed and manufactured by AEL.
+Once everything was installed in the pod and mounted on the Jeep, it became a highly impressive system, especially when the trailer with a "jet engine" generator that powered the entire setup was attached to the Jeep.
+The Army took great pride in their new system, and when several NATO nations organized a conference in Anzio, Italy, to showcase their best electronic warfare equipment, the US Army chose to demonstrate its new AEL system.

 As a leading systems technician, I was selected to support the demonstration in Anzio.
-The system was complex, and I needed to bring enough test equipment to address any potential failures.
-I flew directly to Rome, Italy, while the Jeep with its electronics, trailer, and generator were shipped to Florence, Italy.
-However, it took weeks for the equipment to finally arrive in Florence and be transported to Anzio.
+Given the complexity of the system, I needed to bring sufficient test equipment to handle any potential failures.
+I flew directly to Rome, Italy, while the Jeep with its electronics, trailer, and generator was shipped to Florence, Italy.
+However, it took weeks for the equipment to arrive in Florence and be transported to Anzio.

 The following year, AEL secured another Army contract.
-This time, it was to install ten of the "Jeep systems" in two airplanes, with five systems in each aircraft.
-The installation, testing, and training occurred near Phoenix, Arizona.
-Numerous issues arose, ranging from operators experiencing motion sickness to units shutting down when the airplanes banked to the left.
+This time, it involved installing five "Jeep systems" in each of two airplanes.
+The installation, testing, and training took place near Phoenix, Arizona.
+Numerous issues emerged, including operators experiencing motion sickness and units shutting down when the airplanes banked to the left.

-My investigation into that problem revealed that the transmitters were overheating, causing the overheat sensors to shut them down.
-However, the Boeing engineers contended that the overheat sensors were faulty and shutting the transmitters down due to the plane banking.
+My investigation into that issue revealed that the transmitters were overheating, prompting the overheat sensors to shut them down.
+However, the Boeing engineers argued that the overheat sensors were faulty and shutting the transmitters down due to the plane banking.

-The five transmitters generated significant heat, and Boeing had designed an exhaust channel with a powerful fan to expel the heat from the aircraft.
+The five transmitters generated considerable heat, and Boeing had designed an exhaust channel with a powerful fan to expel the heat from the aircraft.
 After a week of testing, they discovered that when the planes banked, atmospheric pressure outside the airplane would block the exhaust.
-I was correct; the transmitters were overheating, and the sensors were functioning as intended.
+I was correct; the transmitters were overheating, and the sensors were working as intended.
 Boeing was not pleased and had to redesign their exhaust system.
-They also had to consider acquiring new tubes for all the transmitters.

-The Army had hoped to send me to Vietnam for a year to continue support and training.
-They offered to triple my salary, tax-free.
+The Army had hoped to send me to Vietnam for a year to continue support and training, offering to triple my salary, tax-free.
 Although I would have held a civilian rank equivalent to a Colonel, my wife warned me that if I accepted this position, she and the boys would not be there when I returned home.

-As a devoted father, I prioritized my family and declined their offer.
-Meanwhile, I had spent the past six years studying physics and electronic engineering at LaSalle College.
-Unfortunately, President Richard Nixon had imposed a national wage freeze and suspended all government contracts, dimming my dreams, sacrifices, and hard work for a career in electronic engineering.
+As a devoted father, I prioritized my family and turned down their offer.
+Meanwhile, I had spent the last six years studying physics and electronic engineering at LaSalle College.
+Unfortunately, President Richard Nixon had imposed a national wage freeze and suspended all government contracts, dimming my hopes, sacrifices, and hard work for a career in electronic engineering.

 Radio frequencies are under 300 MHz.
 Radar is under 1,000 MHz.
 X-rays are in the 30,000,000,000,000 MHz range